 Canon invited me to a special showing of the EOS R back in October 2018 but the camera's performance was underwhelming.
 I have held off buying a mirrorless camera until the technology has matured enough to give me performance at least comparable to my EOS-1D X Mark III body.

 I am beginning to work with the R3 and trying to separate hype from facts.
-Went to a few local parks, Central and Baja California, Grand Tetons National Park, Alaska and sub Arctic Canada for some real world wildlife testing.
+Went to a few local parks, Central and Baja California, Grand Tetons National Park, Alaska, Europe, sub Arctic Canada and Africa for some real world wildlife testing.
 So far, I am impressed but not wowed.
 The EVF cannot match the OVF on the EOS-1D X Mark III for speed and accuracy but it provides real time exposure of the image before I take the shot.
 That is a distinct advantage of the EVF over the OVF.
 The Electronic Shutter performs slightly better than the Mechanical Shutter on the Mark III.
 The AF tracking, especially in Animal Mode is impressive in most cases but the Eye AF is over hyped and unimpressive.

 The R3 and RF 100-500mm lens combo and battery life performed well in cold climate (-20F) but the AF tracking in Animal Mode cannot match the EOS-1D X Mark III's AF performance.
 Sometimes, it was confused by small branches, flowers and leaves when I tried to zero in on Hummingbirds.

 The new camera feels very solid and comfortable in my hands.
 Practically indistinguishable from the EOS-1D X body.
 All my cameras have the same feature settings so I don't have to fumble around to locate the functions I use most often.
 I am a wildlife photographer, not a videographer so there will be no testing on video features of the R3.